top of page

 The adjective 'diametric' is closely related to the concept of 'diameter' and originates from the same root, which is the ancient Greek word 'diametros.'
 As previously explained, 'diametros' referred to a straight line passing through the center of a circle, effectively dividing it into two equal halves.
 In the context of 'diametric,' the 'diam-' prefix retains its sense of extending across or through, while the '-etric' suffix conveys a quality or state.
 When used to describe something as 'diametric,' it signifies that it is in complete opposition or contrast to something else, as if representing the two opposing points at either end of a diameter.
 Thus, the etymology of 'diametric' underscores its historical association with the idea of complete opposition or contrast, reflecting the geometric concept of opposing points along a diameter line.

-Quiz: Find the meaning of diametric
+Find the correct meaning of the adjective diametric:

 Try Again!